 IMPRESSIONS OF AFRICA REDUX

-In the specter of otherworldly and fantastical imagery in Brian Dailey’s Impressions of Africa Redux (2014), visions of flora, fauna, and celestial phantasm draw the viewer into a mesmerizing universe.
-The enigmatic wild creatures enveloped by these intricate scenes are animated by their elaborate environments, swirling cosmological forms, and the intensity of the lighting effects.
-Mounted on plexiglass and dramatically backlit, the five-foot tall composite images have a surreal cinematic and three-dimensional quality.
+In the specter of otherworldly and fantastical imagery in Impressions of Africa Redux, visions of flora, fauna, and celestial phantasm draw the viewer into a mesmerizing universe at the intersection of art, nature, and science.
+The enigmatic animals enveloped by these intricate scenes are animated by their elaborate environments, swirling cosmological forms, and the intensity of the lighting effects.
+Mounted on plexiglass and dramatically backlit LED panels, the composite images have a surreal cinematic and three-dimensional quality.

 Working in Paris in 1976, Dailey assisted his friend and fellow artist Guy de Cointet with his performance piece Impressions of Africa, a pastiche of the eccentric French writer Raymond Roussel’s 1910 fanciful travelogue of the same name.
 Four decades after de Cointet’s performances captivated Paris audiences, Dailey’s Impressions of Africa Redux series pays tribute to his friend and the sources of inspiration they shared.
 At the same time, Dailey shifts the lens from the earlier zeitgeists reflected in Roussel’s and de Cointet’s works.
 In his creations, he invokes Africa as the cradle of our species, the place of genetic origins for all of humankind.
 As such, the artist challenges the viewer to better understand and reconnect with our roots, recognizing that we are all united by our genetic markers on ever older branches of the human family tree.